google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.md

 ## Preparing message content {: #preparing-messages }

-As we said earlier, your server sends two kinds of messages.
+As we said earlier, your server sends two kinds of messages:

 * Messages with a data payload.
 * Messages without a data payload, often called a tickle.